sama1mansn/greenfield-docs/docs/guide/getting-started/greenfield-command.md

 gnfd-cmd object get gnfd://testbucket/testobject file-path
 ```

 After the command is executed, it will send a download request to the storage provider and download the object.
+The terminal will print the download progress and speed.

 (3) list object and delete object